Lee and Karen Duquette were traveling on Arizona Highway 186 in Willcox,

 |

-cool is that - a double rainbow.
+cool is seeing the double rainbow.
 And the original rainbow just kept

 growing bigger. |